Weather Monitor II and Wizard stations - overview

 If you are considering a WMII type model, please be sure to read the WMII/Wizard vs Vantage Pro section below.

-The key features of WMII and Wizard station include:
+The key features of the Wizard III station include:

 • Accurate, reliable monitoring of basic weather parameters;